Crews work to recover plane, pilot after crash in Lake Hartwell

 HART COUNTY, GA.
-(WSPA) – A plane crashed Saturday in Lake Hartwell in Hart County.
+(WSPA) – A plane that crashed into Lake Hartwell over the weekend is still underwater.

+The National Transportation Safety Board (NTSB) told 7News it “is working with a salvage company and the insurance company on recovery efforts.”
+A spokesperson said they do no have an estimated time on when the plane will be removed.

 The Hart County Sheriff’s Office said the plane was flying from Florida.
 Only the pilot was on board, according to the FAA.